gwgundersen/ir/README.md

 # Implementation

 `ir` is a project to help me learn Rust.
-I deliberately avoid many dependency crates (other than the excellend Serde), to get experience with Rust systems programming.
+I deliberately avoid many dependency crates (other than the excellent Serde), to get experience with Rust systems programming.

 Integration tests are written in Python and run under `pytest`, because this is